 2. OBBBA changes are still being interpreted.
 Multiple provisions – including the HSA eligibility expansion, the alternatives-in-401(k) framework, and the gifting/estate planning windows – require IRS guidance that is being issued throughout 2026.
 Advisors who wait for full clarity will miss planning windows that close at year-end.

 3. The two-year IRMAA lookback creates immediate planning leverage.
-Decisions made about 2026 income — Roth conversions, capital gains harvesting, IRA distribution timing — directly determine 2028 Medicare premiums.
-The forward visibility makes IRMAA one of the most actionable planning levers available, yet it remains underutilized in practitioner workflows.
+Decisions made about 2026 income – Roth conversions, capital gains harvesting, IRA distribution timing – directly determine 2028 Medicare premiums.
+This forward visibility makes IRMAA one of the most actionable planning levers available, yet it remains underutilized in practitioner workflows.

 For advisors, the practical implication is that 2026 client reviews need to integrate Medicare, tax, and distribution planning as a coordinated framework – not as separate annual tasks.